Image 1 - The spectacular view from the peak of Mt Namadgi

 Image 3 - A short break at the Aboriginal Rock Shelter with the group entertained by my walking buddy, Jamey.

-The Walk: This was the first time I'd been on a walk with a group of other walkers and the first time that I'd shared a walk with well known bush walker - JohnnyBoy.
-I've done other tough walks, but be warned about this walk.
-It is deceptive, as you can see Mt Namadgi from the car park and it really doesn't look that far.
+The Walk: DAY ONE This was the first time I'd been on a walk with a group of other walkers and the first time that I'd shared a walk with well known bush walker - JohnnyBoy.
+I've done other tough walks, but be warned about this walk, it is deceptive as you can see Mt Namadgi from the car park and it really doesn't look that far.
 But once you hit the scrub and get off the defined walking track, the going is tough and the climb towards Big Creamy Flats (at the base of Mt Namadgi) is relentless.

 After arriving at the Yankee Hat car park, my offsider and I were introduced to the walking group.
-This particular walk was an organised walk, led by John Evans.
+This particular walk was an organised walk, led by John Evans for the Canberra Bushwalking Club.
 It was the first time I had ever ventured out on an organised walk as most of my treks into the bush were either solo, or with one other person (I know, against my own safety advice on this website)!

 On the other side of the small knoll are the sweeping Gudgenby grasslands, shadowed by the surrounding mountains (Image 2), with numerous grazing Eastern Grey kangaroos.
 They eye you suspiciously as you pass of course, but they are somewhat used to people as the walk to the Aboriginal Rock Art is a popular one.